 15. Absorb the Brancacci Chapel

 While it is definitely not a museum, the Brancacci Chapel is one of those places you walk into and immediately understand you are somewhere important.
-The chapel is named after the silk merchant financially responsible for its creation, Felice Brancacci.
+A silk merchant financially responsible for its creation, Felice Brancacci, lends his name to the chapel.

 If the chapel was located inside the Vatican Museums, it would likely see millions of visitors per year to the likes of the Sistine Chapel.
 It is actually referred to as the “Sistine Chapel of the Early Renaissance”.
 While it is not a Florence Museum it is influential, important, and on the top of our list of recommendations.